AJChapman/co-log-polysemy-formatting/README.md

 myPerson' :: Person'
 myPerson' = Person' "Dave" 16

-logInfo ("The person's name is " % viewed personName text <> ", and their age is " % viewed personAge int) myPerson
+logInfo ("The person's name is " % viewed personName text <> ", and their age is " % viewed personAge int) myPerson'
 ```

 ## Why not just use co-log-polysemy?